machinereading/KV-rule/README.md

-# KV-rule
+# KV-rule: Fact checking by positive and negative rules

 ## About

 KV-rule is a rule-based fact checker that makes weighted logical positive and negative rules, and uses them to calculate a truth score for a given triple.

-For example, the triple `(Wozniak, education, UC Berkely)` is assigned the high truth score close to true since it is logically consistent with the triple `(Wozniak, almaMater, UC Berkely)` in a knowledge graph according to the positive rule `(x, education, y) ← (x, almaMater y)`.
+For example, the triple `(Wozniak, education, UC Berkely)` is assigned the high truth score 0.96 close to true since it is logically consistent with the triple `(Wozniak, almaMater, UC Berkely)` in a knowledge graph according to the positive rule `(x, education, y) ← (x, almaMater y)`.

-In contrast, the triple `(Wozniak, birthPlace, Florida)` is assigned the low truth score close to false since it is logically contradict to the path `(Wozniak, birthPlace, California) ∧ (California, ≠, Florida)` in a knowledge graph according to the negative rule `¬(x, birthPlace, y) ← (x, birthPlace, z) ∧ (z, ≠, y)`.
+In contrast, the triple `(Wozniak, birthPlace, Florida)` is assigned the low truth score 0.06 close to false since it is logically contradict to the path `(Wozniak, birthPlace, California) ∧ (California, ≠, Florida)` in a knowledge graph according to the negative rule `¬(x, birthPlace, y) ← (x, birthPlace, z) ∧ (z, ≠, y)`.

 <img src="./images/figure-1.png" width="80%" height="80%">